duoshock/UM-70/Assembly Guide.md

 <a href="images/17_OLED_Trim_B.jpg">
 <img src="images/17_OLED_Trim_B.jpg" width="400">
 </a>

+Trim header pins short on both side.

 <a href="images/17_OLED_Trim_C.jpg">
 <img src="images/17_OLED_Trim_C.jpg" width="400">
 </a>

-Trim header pins short on both side, be sure the pins on the front are not protruding higher than the screen.
+Be sure the pins on the front are not protruding higher than the screen.

 <a href="images/18_OLED_Install_A.jpg">
 <img src="images/18_OLED_Install_A.jpg" width="400">